shivapreetham/nitjsr-hub/README.md

-# Nitjsr Hub v1 - student platform for NIT JSR🚀
+# NIT-JSR-Hub v1 - student platform for NIT JSR🚀

 A comprehensive, full-stack application designed to integrate essential community and student tools into a single, seamless platform.
 This project features real-time chat, a peer-to-peer marketplace, integrated video conferencing, and a unique automated attendance tracking system.